IonicDev/ionic-devreq-api-python/README.md

 ### Create and Fetch Keys:

-The `example.py` tool shows how to create keys, and then request them again.
+The `example.py` sample shows how to create keys, and then request them again.
 These two operations are usually done independently.

-Using this example requires a Secure Enrollment Profile (SEP), which it expects via the plaintext profile persistor in a file `profiles.pt`.
+Using this example requires a Secure Enrollment Profile (SEP), which it expects via the plaintext profile persistor in a file `$HOME/.ionicsecurity/profiles.pt`.
 Read [Enrollment Overview](https://dev.ionic.com/registration.html) to learn more.
-See the Enrollment Example for obtaining one if you don't have one via another mechanism.
+See **Enrolling** below if you didn't enroll via another mechanism.

+This example shows how to use the [Create Key API](https://dev.ionic.com/api/device/create-key) and the [Get Key API](https://dev.ionic.com/api/device/get-key).

-### Enrolling:
+### Enrolling

 The `example_enroll.py` tool shows enrolling a device and obtaining a SEP, and then storing it using the plaintext profile persistor.

 Using this example requires first editing the code to define the correct values for the variables.
-After setting those values, it can be run and will produce `profiles.pt` which is the SEP stored in plaintext.
+After setting those values, it can be run and will produce `$HOME/.ionicsecurity/profiles.pt` which is the SEP stored in plaintext.

 There are two options for setting the values: